fkie-cad/TLExport/README.md

-# Transport Layer Export
+# TLExport
-Transport Layer Export (TLE) is a tool for decrypting TLS-Traffic and exporting the traffic into unencrypted TCP/UDP traffic.
+TLExport (TLE) is a tool for decrypting TLS-Traffic and exporting the traffic into unencrypted TCP/UDP traffic.
 The goal is to provide support to network analysis tools, which have no or limited support for TLS decryption.

-This project is inspired by [Wiresharks] build in TLS Decryption, which does not support the extraction of decrypted traffic into pcap files.
+This project is inspired by [Wiresharks] built in TLS Decryption, which does not support the extraction of decrypted traffic into pcap files.

 ## Installation
-Clone the github project and execute the main.py file of the src module
+Clone the GitHub project and execute the main.py file of the src module

 ## Usage
 TLE requires sslkeylogs to decrypt the traffic.